 1. How Will You Get to Your Location Safely?

-Knowing where you’re going to bug out to and having a bug out bag are great steps if you must put this plan in action.
+Knowing where you’re going to bug out to and having a bug out bag are the first and most important steps you need to do while you still can.
+But we won’t talk about it here as they deserve their own guides.

 2. Are You the Only One Who Knows About It?